Jimmy90s/Jimmy90s/README.md

  # :sunny:  👋
- Hi, I’m James Laurie and I’m interested in a career in Data Analysis 💻
+ Hi, I’m James Laurie and I’m interested in a career in Data Analysis / Data Science 💻

  🥇 Trained in:
 -  ✴ SQL